 Is it Worth it To Finish a Basement?

 Finishing your basement is worth it, both for resale value and the additional living space.
 It’s the easiest way to add livable rooms to your home without building an addition.
 The average project puts about 70% of your finishing costs back into the home’s value.
+In many municipalities, it is important to get a permit; otherwise the validity of the new space can be questioned by potential buyers.

 How Should I Deal With Basement Contractors on My Property?